4 Non-Toxic Weed Killers for Your Yard

 1 tsp dish soap

-I sprayed this mixture on weeds along the garden bed that lines our driveway, far enough away from the nice plants.
+I sprayed this mixture on weeds along a garden bed that lined our driveway, far enough away from the nice plants.
 We’ve been weeding like crazy before a major mulch project, and this spray has been fairly effective.
+Here’s what weeds look like, next to healthy catmint, after a few hours in the sun.

 spraying non-toxic weed killers on our landscaping